erickbytes/lofipython/content/blog/how-i-sped-up-a-python-get-request-by-25%.rst

 **Sidebar: HTTP Request Volatility**

     The time that the script runs fluctuates about half a second to a few seconds based on the HTTP get request.
 It lags even more if my internet connection is weaker or Yahoo throttles my request because I've made too many in a short period of time.
 My time savings weren't gained from tinkering with the HTTP request, even though that was a time-eater.
-I noticed my get request tends to fluctate quite a bit and sometimes causes an extra delay.
+I noticed the requests module get request tends to fluctuate and sometimes causes an extra delay.

 **Simplified Python Example to Achieve Speed Gains**